WycliffeAssociates/Tech-Advance-Training/docs/Steps on BTT-Writer for a translator.rst

    3. Select the book.
    4. Select the source.

-5. Remember the MAST Steps:
+5. Remember the Eight Steps:

    1. Use Read for Steps 1 & 2